ekudmada/Reforger-Shop-System/README.md

 ADM_MerchandiseItem requires you to specify the prefab from the Resource Browser.
 There is also an option to allow sale with a full inventory which would instead drop the item on the ground upon purchase.

 ![](https://i.imgur.com/sN69lTs.png)
 ADM_MerchandiseVehicle also requires you to specify a prefab from the Resource Browser.
 The spawn position PointInfo is optional.
+When set it is relative to the shop.
 If it is unspecified then it will spawn directly where the shop is, for UI-based shops vehicles will be unable to spawn if there is any overlapping collisions with an unspecified spawn position.

 Next you will need to define the required payments.
 Currently there are two supported payment methods:
 ![](https://i.imgur.com/4MboLFb.png)

 ADM_PaymentMethodCurrency and ADM_PaymentMethodItem.
-Both allow you to specify a quantity, and ADM_PaymentMethodItem allows you to specify the prefab of the item desired for payment.
+Both allow you to specify a quantity.
+ADM_PaymentMethodItem allows you to specify the prefab of the item desired for payment.
 ![](https://i.imgur.com/XF5383G.png)
 ![](https://i.imgur.com/Fidfbns.png)